-Investments Measured at the Net Asset Value (NAV) A amount Weighted Average Maturity Credit Risk Governmental Funds: State Board of Administration (SBA): Florida PRIME \$ 18,815 50 days AAAm
+investments was in cu at the rectrisset value (1417)

+Governmental Funds:

+State Board of Administration (SBA):

+Florida PRIME

 Equities and U.S. Government Securities are valued based on prices quoted in active markets and are categorized as Level 1 in the fair value hierarchy.
 Federal Agency Securities are valued using matrix pricing techniques that value securities based on their relationship to benchmark quoted prices.
 Corporate bonds are valued using quoted prices for similar securities in active markets and are categorized as Level 2 in the fair value hierarchy.
 The Florida PRIME SBA is valued at Net Asset Value (NAV), which is included in the information released by Florida PRIME annually in its own financial statements.